Optimal Conversion from Classical to Quantum Randomness via Quantum Chaos

 Our procedures are experimentally simple to execute on modern quantum platforms, including most analog quantum simulators, and can thus enable the creation of more complex random states on near-term quantum devices.
 Our approach can improve many applications of quantum randomness~\cite{knill2008randomized,dankert2009exact,hayden2008decoupling,shelby2017phase,huang2020predicting,mcginley2023shadow,divincenzo2002quantum,ananth2024simultaneous,arute2019quantum,morvan2023phase,zhu2022quantum,shaw2024benchmarking}; we describe one in particular, by demonstrating how injecting classical randomness can enhance the performance of shadow tomography~\cite{huang2020predicting,mcginley2023shadow}.

-\textit{Projected ensembles and deep thermalization.---} To start, we review the basic idea of the projected ensemble, as introduced in Refs.~\cite{Cotler2023emergent,choi2023preparing,goldstein2006distribution,goldstein2016universal}.
-There, a fixed initial state of $N$ qubits, taken to be $ |0\rangle^{\otimes N}$, is evolved under fixed Hamiltonian evolution, denoted by $U_{AB}$.
+\textit{Projected ensembles and deep thermalization.---} In the basic framework of the projected ensemble~\cite{Cotler2023emergent,choi2023preparing,goldstein2006distribution,goldstein2016universal}, a fixed initial state of $N$ qubits, taken to be $ |0\rangle^{\otimes N}$, is evolved under a fixed unitary evolution $U_{AB}$.
 The system is bipartitioned into two subsystems, delineated as $A$ and $B$, of size $N_A$ and $N_B$ qubits, respectively.
 Qubits in $B$ are then measured in the computational basis producing a bitstring $z \in \{0,1\}^{N_B}$ with probability $p(z)$, which induces a pure quantum state in $A$ conditioned on the measurement outcome.
 The set of these post-measurement states, together with the probabilities $p(z)$, collectively encode the entire state and is known as the projected ensemble.

 Our scheme exploits this basic framework, but improves the convergence of the projected ensemble to $k$-designs via the injection of classical randomness.
 In the simplest case (see Fig.~\ref{fig:reinit_scheme}(a)), this is accomplished by preparing not a fixed initial state for the evolution, but a randomized one.
 Concretely, the initial state is randomly sampled from the ensemble $\mathcal{E}_{\text{init}} = \{\ket{x},q(x)\}_{x \in \{0,1\}^{N}}$ of computational basis states with probability $q(x)$, and then evolved under the same fixed $U_{AB}$.
 The bath is then projectively measured, now yielding bitstrings $z$ labeled by the choice of initial state with probabilities $p_x(z) = q(x) \norm{(I_A \otimes \bra{z}_B)U_{AB}\ket{x}}^2$.
 Accordingly, the post-measurement states in $A$ are labeled by both the bitstring measured in $B$ as well as the initial state, $\ket{\psi_x(z)} \propto (I_A \otimes \bra{z}_B) U_{AB}\ket{x}$.
 The set of these probabilities and (normalized) post-measurement states then forms the \textit{classically-enhanced} projected ensemble $\mathcal{E} = \{q(x) p_x(z);\ket{\psi_x(z)}\}$.